 Fisher has certainly had ample time to correct her original error, for which her only evidence was the fact that her son's symptoms appeared hours after his fourth DPT shot.
 Instead, she has sought to confirm her bias regarding vaccines in the face of a growing mountain of evidence that she's wrong.

-See also Antivaxxer Plague, Andrew Wakefield, the anti-vaccination movement, Russell Blaylock, detoxification therapies, Jay Gordon, Rauni Kilde, Joseph Mercola, supplements, and Defending Falsehoods.
+See also Antivaxxer Plague, Andrew Wakefield, the anti-vaccination movement, Russell Blaylock, detoxification therapies, Jay Gordon, Rauni Kilde, Joseph Mercola, supplements, Rights and Vaccines, and Defending Falsehoods.